gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModules.md

         to: "/about"
     });

     // Routes are always registered.
-If a route may not be available for a group of user, conditionally register
+If a route may not be available for a group of users, conditionally register
-    // it's navigation item with a deferred registration.
+    // its navigation item with a deferred registration.
-    // To manage direct hits to a conditional route, render an error boundary whenever the endpoint returns a 401 status code. runtime.registerRoute({
+    // To manage direct hits to a conditional route, render an error boundary whenever the route's endpoint returns a 401 status code. runtime.registerRoute({
         path: "/feature-a",
         element: <FeatureAPage />